Pvanduyse/open5e/source/gameplay-mechanics/environment.rst

 A **heavily obscured** area---such as darkness, opaque fog, or dense foliage---blocks vision entirely.
-A creature effectively suffers from the :ref:`srd:blinded` condition (see appendix A) when trying to see something in that area.
+A creature effectively suffers from the :ref:`srd:blinded` condition when trying to see something in that area.

 The presence or absence of light in an environment creates three